ortizmeraz/Morphology/Material/Classic Morphology/A-Araldi & Fusco (2019).md

 19. Typo-morphologies of city blocks represent the main outcomes of these methodologies.
 Another important phase in geoprocessing of the urban fabric is the computer-aided algorithms used to identify different empirical typologies of city blocks: spacematrix diagrams (Berghauser-Pont and Haupt, 2010), k-means (Bernabe´ et al., 2013; Gil et al., 2012; Vialard, 2013)
 20. Page 5
 21. the skeletal streetscape, defined as the main geometric characteristics of buildings and trees along the streets (size, spacing, frequency, etc.).
 The skeletal streetscape provides the structural support onto which the skin, made of design details, is fitted, completing the description of the streetscape.
-22. In conclusion, streetscape analysis, whether limited to the skeletal structure or extending to include other constituents, focuses on the street–building interface and ignores both the content of buildings and the urban fabric as a whole.
+22. In conclusion, **streetscape analysis**, whether limited to the skeletal structure or extending to include other constituents, **focuses on the street–building interface and ignores both the content of buildings and the urban fabric as a whole**.
 23. Our first need is to define a new spatial unit putting the street at the centre of the analysis Urban form indicators should be conceived and redefined from this perspective.
 24. ... other important aspects of the urban fabric, well-identified by classical urban morphology schools,
-25. Finally, the urban fabric will be defined as a morphologically attentive urban streetscape.
+25. Finally, t**he urban fabric will be defined as a morphologically attentive urban streetscape**.
 26. ... the pedestrian perspective to define the urban fabric should not simply be reduced to the capacities of human vision.
 27. Each indicator, describing a geometrical aspect of urban form within a spatial unit, should be evaluated considering its spatial distribution and variation.
 28. Geostatistical analysis on street networks might then provide methodological solutions for the study of spatial heterogeneity/homogeneity of perceivable morphological characteristics and serve as the input for subsequent clustering models.